monolith1/Handwritten-OCR-for-WriteIn-Resolution/README.md

 ![Simple Augmented Model Accuracy and Loss](hist/Basic_AugInput.jpg "Simple Augmented Model Accuracy and Loss")

 Finally, in order to maintain both good accuracy and good generalization to new data, a more complex model was introduced.
 This model employs [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) layers in order to extract features from the characters presented to it, as well as [Long Short-term Memory](https://en.wikipedia.org/wiki/Long_short-term_memory) (a type of [Recurrent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network)) layers in order to contextualize feature sequences.
 By training on augmented input images as described above, the model was able to reach convergence between training and validation data.
 The final training accuracy was **99.37%** and the final validation accuracy was **99.43%**.
-Impressively, accuracy while testing on unseen NIST SD19 images reached **100%**.

 ![Complex Augmented Model Accuracy and Loss](hist/Complex_PostZoomFix.jpg "Complex Augmented Model Accuracy and Loss")